micziz/The-Language-Collection/readme.md

 ## Type.

-Implementation: Has a standard compiler or interpreter, implemented by the official developers.
+**Implementation**: Has a standard compiler or interpreter, implemented by the official developers.

-Spec: Has a standard specification, not implemented by the official developers.
+**Spec**: Has a standard specification, not implemented by the official developers.

-No spec: Has no standard specification, and is not implemented by the official developers.
+**No spec**: Has no standard specification, and is not implemented by the official developers.

 ## Languages